The Department of Music Presents:

 Read detailed COVID Safety requirements here.

 • This event is general admission.
-Learn more about the venue: Mission Santa Clara.
+Learn more about the venue: Music Recital Hall.

 TICKET PRICES: